Guides

 Can palm reading predict the future?

-No. And responsible practitioners don't claim it can.
+No. Responsible practitioners don't claim it can.
 Palmistry maps your current personality patterns, emotional tendencies, and natural strengths.
 It's a mirror, not a crystal ball.
 Some traditional practitioners estimate timing based on line positioning, but this is the least validated aspect of the practice.
 The real value of palm reading is self-understanding, not prediction.

 How accurate is AI palm reading compared to human readers?

-AI is more consistent — the same palm always gets the same feature detection (99.2% consistency for PalmVision).
+AI is more consistent.
+The same palm always gets the same feature detection (99.2% consistency for PalmVision).
 AI also evaluates more features simultaneously (200+ vs. a human reader's 30-50).
 Where human readers still have an edge is in intuitive interpretation and conversational depth.
 Neither is "more accurate" in absolute terms; they're accurate at different things.
 AI gives you reliable measurement.
 Human readers add contextual insight.

 Is palmistry the same as fortune telling?

 No. Fortune telling claims to predict what will happen to you.
-Palmistry — at least as practiced by reputable practitioners — helps you understand patterns already present in your personality and tendencies.
+Palmistry, at least as practiced by reputable practitioners, helps you understand patterns already present in your personality and tendencies.
 A fortune teller says "you'll get rich in five years."
-A palmist says "your hand suggests strong analytical abilities and financial awareness — here's how that tends to play out in your approach to money and career."
+A palmist says "your hand suggests strong analytical abilities and financial awareness.
+Here's how that tends to play out in your approach to money and career."
 One is a prediction.
 The other is self-knowledge.

 What's the Barnum effect, and does it explain palmistry?

 The Barnum effect describes the tendency to accept vague, general personality descriptions as uniquely accurate.
-It's a valid concern — and it absolutely applies to generic palm readings that use one-size-fits-all language.
+It's a valid concern, and it applies to generic palm readings that use one-size-fits-all language.
 However, detailed analysis based on specific hand features (shape classification, line measurement, mount assessment) produces descriptions that are measurably different from person to person.
 AI palm reading reduces Barnum-style vagueness by tying every insight to a specific, measurable feature on your hand.
 It's still not immune to the effect, but it's more resistant than a newspaper horoscope.

 Do palm lines really change over time?